 Packing for a family holiday starts with deciding what to pack for your trip.
-Which can seem daunting especially if you have a baby coming along too; for being so small they certainly need a lot of stuff!
+Which can seem daunting especially if you are travelling with a baby too; for being so small they certainly need a lot of stuff!

 - Where are you going?
-Hot or Cold?

 Once you have decided the above you can then grab your bags and set about packing.
-If you are still looking for ideas then check out my must have essentials for babies and must have essentials for toddlers.
-I always take a trunki with toys and books for my boys no matter if we are flying or driving.
-Check out my post on 5 items to pack in your childs hand luggage for must-haves to keep your kids entertained.
+If you are still looking for ideas then check out my must-have essentials for babies and must-have essentials for toddlers.
+I always take a Trunki with toys and books for my boys no matter if we are flying or driving.
+Check out my post on 5 items to pack in your child’s hand luggage for must-haves to keep your kids entertained.

 How Many Bags To Take?

 I try to take 1 suitcase or 2 smaller sized suitcases with us.
 It really depends if I am travelling by myself with the boys or if I have an extra pair of hands.
-I always do a test run a few days before and weigh the bags before.
+If we will be flying as a family then I try to do a test run a few days beforehand and weigh the bags.
 I can then repack or take out items that I don’t really need but would have been nice to have.

 Taking a Buggy